Understanding Electric Rates

 The information in this fact sheet applies only to electric utilities that are regulated by the Indiana Utility Regulatory Commission (IURC).
-Some utilities, including municipal electric utilities and Rural Electric Membership Cooperatives (REMCs), may withdraw from IURC jurisdiction by following processes that are defined in Indiana law.
+These include 5 investor owned utilities and 9 municipal electric utilities.
+67 municipal electric utilities and all Indiana Rural Electric Membership Cooperatives (REMCs) have withdrawn from IURC jurisdiction by following processes that are defined in Indiana law.
 Rates and charges for these utilities are determined solely at the local level and are not subject to OUCC review or IURC regulation.

 Electric utilities in Indiana generate most of their electricity at power plants that they own and operate.
 However, they may also purchase power in the competitive national wholesale market.
 Costs for coal and other fuels that are used at electric generation plants may vary based on market conditions, while power costs in the competitive wholesale market will vary from day to day based on supply and demand.